Poor Old Lu: After Poor Old Lu

-In 2006 Hunter started a new band, This Diminishing West, which broke up after releasing an EP online.
+In 2006, Hunter started a new band, This Diminishing West, which broke up after releasing an EP online.

+In 2018, Aaron and Jesse released an EP of six songs under the moniker Blank Books.

 Post-2002 reunions

 Poor Old Lu reunited in 2011 for an acoustic house show.

-In 2013 the group gathered to record one song, "The Great Unwound".
+In 2013, the group gathered to record one song, "The Great Unwound".
 It was written and released in support of "Paradise Uganda", a ministry of Jesse Sprinkle.
 No statements about future releases were made.

-In 2014 the group recorded a Christmas song with Vekora: "The Brightest Star".
+In 2014, the group recorded a Christmas song with Vekora; it is entitled "The Brightest Star".

+In 2025, Poor Old Lu played shows in Seattle and Nashville.